dalnefre/tart-PEG/README.md

 The `pattern` is matched as many times as possible (at least 1 time), consuming all the corresponding input.
 If the first occurance fails, the _repetition_ fails, consuming no input.
 After the first occurance, when the `pattern` fails, the _repetition_ matches up to the failed input position.
+On success, the result `value` is an _Array_ of the matched values.

 ### PEG.zeroOrOne(pattern)